-Why Astronomical Drug Prices Are Bad For Health – And Profits
+Why Astronomical Drug Prices Are Bad For Health — And Profits

 The price of pharmaceuticals around the world can vary dramatically depending on who's paying for the drugs and where those patients happen to live.

 Take the pneumonia vaccine.
 Doctors Without Borders just struck a deal on it for refugee children in Greece.
 The aid group will pay $9 per immunization for a drug with a list price of $540.
 In local Greek pharmacies, the vaccine costs $168.
-France pays $189 for the inoculation while the far less-wealthy nation of Lebanon pays $243 for it, according to the group.
+France pays $189 for the inoculation while the far less wealthy nation of Lebanon pays $243 for it, according to the group.
 In India you can get it for roughly $60.

 The global drug pricing system is "broken," says Fatima Suleman, a professor of pharmaceutical sciences at the University of KwaZulu-Natal in Durban, South Africa.
-"Affordability used to be an issue primarily for low- and middle-income countries, but it's now a global issue,"
+"Affordability used to be an issue primarily for low- and middle-income countries, but it's now a global issue," she says.

 This weekend, Suleman is participating in the Fair Pricing Forum, a conference sponsored by the World Health Organization.
 The event brings together pharmaceutical executives, government health officials, academics and advocacy groups to look at ways to make global drug prices more affordable — while also benefiting drug manufacturers.